 Hayden: Do you see progress being made in the work that you are doing; if so how?

 Heidi: Absolutely, there is progress, particularly in view of the #MeToo and Black Lives Matter movements which have prompted many initiatives for the advancement of women and people of color.
 However, much of that is topical – not organic or lasting in terms of long term structural change.
 An idea whose time has come can start a movement.
 If the women and girls in Ethiopia can reach a free hospital on foot hundreds of miles away, to achieve life changing transformation, we can achieve our dreams too.

+This article was prepared by Pete Eikenberry for the Federal Bar Council Quarterly.
 Read the article starting on page 24 of the Federal Bar Council Quarterly here.